Basit-Ahmad-GCUF/SnakeGame/README.md

 Touching Any Border of the Board will kill the snake.

 ## How to Play
 Use W , A , S , D to Move the snake around the game.
+- Download this Repository.
+And Keep the SnakeGame_main.cpp and the Custom Header File I have Provided the Link to in a Same folder.
+And Use any C++ Compiler with ISO 17++ Settings.
+It will compile Flawlessly.
+OR
+- Just Run the SnakeGame_main.exe and Play.
 Try to Score the Highest!

 ## Difficulty Levels
 The Game Speed are: